Hierarchical Random Measures without Tables: Background on completely random measures

 \section{Background on completely random measures}

 This appendix contains a concise account of completely random measures \citep{Kingman1967} and their multivariate extension to vectors of random measures.
-In particular, we introduce the key notions of L\'evy measure and Laplace exponent, which are frequently used in this work.
+In particular, we introduce the key notions of L\'evy measure and Laplace exponent.

 Let $(\mathbb{X}, d_{\mathbb{X}})$ be a Polish space endowed with a distance $d_{\mathbb{X}}$.
-The space $M_{\mathbb{X}}$ of boundedly finite measures on $\mathbb{X}$ is a Borel space with the topology of weak$^\sharp$ convergence \citep{DaleyVere-Jones2002}.
+The space $M_{\mathbb{X}}$ of boundedly finite measures on $\mathbb{X}$ is a Borel space with the topology of weak$^\sharp$ convergence \citep{DaleyVereJones2002}.
 A random measure is a measurable function $\crm: \Omega \to M_{\mathbb{X}}$ from some probability space $\Omega$.

 \begin{definition} A random measure $\crm: \Omega \to M_{\mathbb{X}}$ is a {\em completely random measure} ({\rm CRM}) if, given a finite collection of pairwise disjoint and bounded Borel sets $A_1, \cdots, A_k$ of $\X$, the random variables $\crm(A_1), \dots, \crm(A_k)$ are mutually independent. \end{definition}